 “Except 2018 and 2019, finding pests was the top issue found in plants.
 They’re looking at this very closely.
 And what does the rule say?
 According to the FDA, plants should be free from pests, whether they’re alive or dead,” Leal said.

 Other Requirements Impacting Sanitation

-Chemical control programs “It’s incredibly important that your employees are using chemicals properly, and employees understand temperature requirements.
-For instance, caustics are more effective with hot water, but with acids, it doesn’t matter if you use cold or hot water,” Leal explained.
+Chemical control programs: “It’s incredibly important that your employees are using chemicals properly, and employees understand temperature requirements.
+For instance, caustics are more effective with hot water but with acids.
+It doesn’t matter if you use cold or hot water.”

-Benefits of proper equipment design “If you can’t get into the equipment to clean it, that's a problem.
+Benefits of proper equipment design: “If you can’t get into the equipment to clean it, that’s a problem.
 It would be best if you made sure equipment is designed for accessibility to allow proper sanitation.
-Equipment design has an impact on microbial and pest development,” Lead added.
+Equipment design has an impact on microbial and pest development.”

-Principles of Inspecting “You have to know what you’re looking for during an inspection.
+Principles of inspecting: “You have to know what you’re looking for during an inspection.
 Do you know how to audit, inspect, and find these issues, and do you know how to correct the problems you uncover?
-You have to understand the conditions and the environment for microbial concerns.
-If you’re using allergens, you have to know what to do to ensure there's no cross-contact,” Leal explained.
+You must understand the conditions and the environment for microbial concerns.
+If you’re using allergens, you should know what to do to ensure there’s no cross-contact.”

 “Are you practicing what you learn?
 Are you communicating with your employees and making sure they’re looking at the root cause to correct them?
 Finally, you have to focus on the entire facility – inside out.
 Remember, no one should know your plant as well as you do,” Leal said.